 The method for pruning mophead hydrangeas and lacecap hydrangeas (Hydrangea macrophylla) – also known as bigleaf hydrangeas – is the same.

 Mophead hydrangeas are a common choice for gardens with their full, roundish heads of large petals in shades of blue, pink, green and white.
-This makes them a popular shrub choice for cottage garden ideas.
+This makes them a popular shrub choice for cottage garden ideas and they also make good shrubs for shade.

 Lacecap hydrangeas are identified by tiny flowers in the center of the bloom and an outer border of larger petals.

-These varieties should be pruned in early spring.
+These varieties should be pruned in late winter or early spring.

 When pruning mophead hydrangeas and lacecaps in early spring: